canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 In this tutorial, we configured the default user's password.
 The full list of modules available can be found in :ref:`modules documentation<modules>`.
-Each module contains examples of how to use it.
+The documentation for each module contains examples of how to use it.

 You can also head over to the :ref:`examples<yaml_examples>` page for examples of more common use cases.